zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

     ![Image alt text](images/import_oml.png)

 ## **STEP 5:** Verify Connection to the Autonomous Database
+Using the default interpreter bindings, OML Notebooks automatically establishes a database connection for the notebook.

-1. To verify if the oml module is connected to the Autonomous Database, type:
+1. To verify the Python interpreter has established a database connection through the `oml` module, run the command:

    `oml.isconnected()`
    ![Image alt text](images/oml_connected.png)

-   Once your notebook is connected, the command returns TRUE.
-The notebook is now connected to the Python interpreter, and you are ready to run python commands in your notebook.
+  Once your notebook is connected, the command returns `True`.

 ## **STEP 6:** View Help Files